Ryne ponders Cushing's Sherlock Holmes in this review of the Blu-ray from Severin Films as part of the Cushing Curiosities boxset.

 Pretty self-explanatory.
 Film reviews for all your favorite labels, like 88 Films, Vinegar Syndrome, Scream Factory, Severin, and more.

-Ryne explores the gritty poliziotteschi Almost Human in this review of the Blu-ray in Severin Films' Violent Streets boxset.
+Ryne sees double Milians in this review of Brothers Till We Die on Blu-ray as part of Severin Films' Violent Streets boxset.

-Michael uses his coma powers to check out Aenigma on Blu-ray from Severin Films.
+Michael cranks out a quick review of Plague Town on Blu-ray from Severin Films.